zachsui/api-automation-uplight/README.md

 - **JUnit**: A testing framework for writing and running tests.
 - **Rest Assured**: A Java library for testing and validating RESTful APIs.
 - **MailSlurp**: An email testing tool used for email validation and automation.

+### API Tests Structure

+Under package org.uplight.qe test folders, we have following api tests
+- BaseSetup, this is base test setup to prepare the test data and tokens
+- AuthRegisterTest is test collection of end point: **POST /v1/auth_tokens/register/**
+- AuthTokenTest is test collection of end point: **POST /v1/auth_tokens/token/**
+- AudioSearchTest is test collection of end point: **GET /v1/audio/**
+- AudioStatsTest is test collectiion of end point: **GET /v1/audio/stats/**

 ## Features